LastCallMedia/Mannequin/README.md

 Patterns
 ========

 A library for generating a style guide from templates.
+[View a demo](https://demo.mannequin.io), or [read the docs](https://mannequin.io).

 Development
 -----------